cloudinary-devs/cloudinary-face-rekognition/README.md

 ### Setting up the AWS Environment
 #### Configuring Lambda
-You must deploy the app as a Lambda function on a latest version of Node.js runtime.
+You must deploy the app as a Lambda function on Node.js runtime.
+This app has been tested with NodeJS version v12.3.1.
 Details on building Lambda Functions with Node.js can be found at - https://docs.aws.amazon.com/lambda/latest/dg/programming-model.html

 Follow these steps to deploy the app on lambda:

 1. Clone the project
 2. `cd cloudinary-face-rekognition/lambda`
 3. `npm i`
-4. If you need to deploy this app to a Linux environment and if the app is packaged on non-Linux machines such as OS X and Windows, run the commands below.
-This will setup Sharp module (requied for face extraction from images) for Linux environment.
+4. If you need to deploy this app to a Linux environemnt and if the app is packaged on non-Linux machines such as OS X and Windows, run the commands below.
+This will setup Sharp module (required for face extraction from images) for Linux environment.
 Additional details at - https://github.com/lovell/sharp/blob/master/docs/install.md

     `rm -rf node_modules/sharp`